ricardo-comar/camunda-mock-service/README.md

       "retryTimes": 3, // Number of retries
       "retryTimeout": 200 // Retry Timeout
   },
+  "error": { // Optional expected BPMN Error, to be handled by the camunda client
+      "errorCode": "CUSTOM_KEY", // Code to expected error "errorMessage": "Expected Failure" // Message details to expected error },
   "variables": [ // List of variables to be saved/updated on message
     {
       "name": "messageApproved", // Variable name